OWLcracker/big-data/README.md

 |                          | Resource intensive   |
 |                          | Complex to work with |

-### Case 2: Pros & Cons
+### Aggregated Case: Pros & Cons

-Whether the second case is better than the first case depends also on the use case.
-The second case is better if the data analyst wants to analyze the data in an aggregated way.
+Whether the aggregated is better than the non-aggregated case depends also on the use case.
+The aggregated case is better if the data analyst wants to analyze the data in an aggregated way.
 This is because the data can be preprocessed and aggregated specifically beforehand and can be visualized immediately.
 Because the processing of the smaller dataset is less